armbian/documentation/docs/User-Guide_Advanced-Features.md

 Now you can try to fix your broken system.

-### How to unbrick the system? (outdated)
+### How to unbrick the system?

 When something goes terribly wrong and you are not able to boot the system, this is the way to proceed.
-You need some Linux machine where you can mount the failed SD card.
+You need some Debian based Linux machine where you can mount the failed SD card.
 With this procedure you will reinstall the u-boot, kernel and hardware settings.
 In most cases this should be enough to unbrick the board.
 It is recommended to issue a filesystem check before mounting:

 	fsck /dev/sdX -f